mqnr/ticman/README.md

 # TIC Manager (ticman)

 ticman is a CRUD terminal app.
 It's the first semester's final project for our Software Engineering undergrad.
-We avoided several useful features of Python because we hadn't seen them in class yet, though we broke this rule in three places, namely in making the program take a `--color` flag to enable colored output, in using regexes, and in handling exceptions.
+We avoided several useful features of Python because we hadn't seen them in class yet, though we broke this rule in three places, namely in making the program take a `--color` flag to enable colored output, a `--cargar` flag to load seats from files, in using regexes, and in handling exceptions.

 ## What does it do?